holgerm/tracker/README.md

 ### Version 0.1

-For the first version Tracker app simply offers to add tasks, and activate / deactivate them.
+The first version of the Tracker app simply offers to add tasks, and activate / deactivate them.
 Each task can represent a project.
 When you work on a project, activate the according task by touch.
 When you finish working touch it again to deactivate it.
 You can activate multiple tasks at the same time.
 Each task shows how much time you spent on it so far.

 #### What's still missing

 1. Task must be clickable
+6. Remove existing tasks.
 2. Task model needs active/passive state
 3. Task needs timer that accumulates time while active
 4. Persistence for all task states.